trec-dd/trec-dd-simulation-harness/README.md

 The top-level scoring script trec\_dd/scorer/run.py is used to generate scores.
 To run it:

-    trec_dd_scorer run_file.csv truth_data.csv --scorer scorer1 scorer2 ...
+    trec_dd_scorer truth_data.csv run_file.txt --scorer scorer1 scorer2 ...

 This will go through your runfile and use all of the specified scorers to evaluate the run of your system.
+By default, the scorer runs all of the metrics.
 The scorers specified after the --scorer option must be the names of scorers known to the system.
-These are exactly the following:
+These are exactly the
+following:

  * reciprocal\_rank\_at\_recall
  * precision\_at\_recall